Special Delivery: Programming with Mailbox Types (Extended Version): Algorithmic Typing

+The result follows from a more generalised version of algorithmic soundness on all of the typing judgements (for values, computations, guards, and guard sequences), which is established by mutual induction.

-\subsubsection{Algorithmic completeness}
+\subsubsection{Algorithmic Completeness}

 We also obtain a completeness result, but only for the checking direction.
 This is because the type system \emph{requires} type information to construct a type environment.
 In practice the lack of a completeness result for synthesis is unproblematic since all functions have return type annotations, and therefore the only terms typable in the declarative system but unsynthesisable are top-level terms containing free variables.
-In the following we assume that program $\prog$ is \emph{closed}, i.e. no definitions or message payloads contain type variables.
+Recall that by the definition in~\secref{sec:declarative}, program $\prog$ is \emph{closed}, i.e., no definitions or message payloads contain type variables.

+Again, the proof of algorithmic completeness requires several auxiliary lemmas.
+Full proofs can be found in Appendix~\ref{sec:completeness} of the extended version.